Master-Oldu/master-azerbaijani-astro/src/content/blog/why-learning-your-heritage-language-matters.md

 coverImageAlt: "Azerbaijani heritage language concept illustration"
 ---

-## Especially if Azerbaijani is part of your life story.
+## Especially if Azerbaijani is part of your life story

 If you grew up hearing Azerbaijani at home but mostly live your life in English, you’ve probably felt that tiny ache when a word slips away… or when your kids suddenly respond in English even when you try speaking Azerbaijani.
 That moment is when most people realize the heritage language isn’t “just a language.”
 It’s memory, identity, and the emotional wiring between generations.